Robots.txt Optimization: The Technical SEO Guide

 This script checks the server name and dynamically adds a Disallow

-directive if it's the development server.
+rule and the sitemap.
 This approach ensures that your production site is always crawled correctly.

 - Improved Accuracy: Reduce the risk of human error by automating updates and ensuring directives are always in sync with your site structure.